 If you’re a seasoned Desmos user and a middle or high school teacher, you’ll further your own understanding Desmos and expand your toolkit.
 Furthermore, you can become an ambassador and invite your elementary colleagues aboard the Desmos train.

 There are a few Desmos activities out there already for K-5 teachers.
 (Note: You need to be signed in to Desmos to view these activities, but creating an account is simple, free, and easy.)
 Jenn Vadnais (@rilesblue) has a few on her blog here.
 Graham Fletcher created a triangle card sort here that’s appropriate for many grade levels and easily scalable to include other geometry content.
 Allison Krasnow (@allison_krasnow) created a 5th lesson here using the coordinate plane.
+(UPDATE: You can find a whole list of her activities here.)
 And here are two lessons on fractions by Nathan Kraft (@nathankraft1) and Andrew Stadel (@mr_stadel).
+(UPDATE: Andrew has created a list of all his Desmos activities.
+You can find them here.)

 But we need more!
 And Annie is offering us a way to start.